bsmith89/snakemake-boise/README.md

 _Snakemake_ comes from a lineage of computer programs&mdash;most notably _Make_&mdash;originally designed to automate the compilation and installation of software.
-_Snakemake_ is used to automate the process of building target files through a series of discrete steps.
+Programs like _Make_ automate the building of target files through a series of discrete steps.

-Despite it's original purpose, this design makes it a great fit for bioinformatics pipelines, which often work by transforming data from one form to another
+Despite the original purpose, this design makes it a great fit for bioinformatics pipelines, which usually work by transforming data from one form to another
 (e.g. _raw data_ &#8594; _word counts_ &#8594; _???_ &#8594; _profit_).

 _Snakemake_ is inspired by this approach, but designed specifically for computationally intensive and/or complex data analysis pipelines.